The conflict in the Middle East

 Israel

-The Ministry of Foreign Affairs advises against all travel to Israel.
+Furthermore, the Ministry of Foreign Affairs advises against non-essential travel to the rest of Israel.

 If you wish to leave Israel